 5. Identify quadrants and corresponding coordinates

-For kids who has started negative numbers, you can set up the coordinate plane with 4 quadrants.
+For kids who have started negative numbers, you can set up the coordinate plane with 4 quadrants.
 Put several ninjas in different quadrants and ask kids to tell you which quadrants they are at and their x-y coordinates.

 Example question: Who is in the first quadrant?
 Who is in the 3rd quadrant?
 Who is on the x-axis?
 What are their location code (coordinates)?

 Below is a set of worksheets for you to use with the kids.
 You will find a coordinate plane of one quadrant and 4-quadrant each, both are designed in the size corresponding to the 10x10inch LEGO plate.
 There are also sample questions for you to use with kids.
-The sample questions are there to give you ideas how to use the set, and you can move the ninjas around to do more practice with kids.
+The sample questions are there to give you ideas on how to use the set, and you can move the ninjas around to do more practice with the kids.

 To download the sheet, simply fill out the form below.